culturing/poems/Poems/2026-06-30/08 Her Cool Touch.md

-The mad goddess drifts in and out of time, reminding of lessons learned, and the pain of negligence, the pain of forgetting her place in the heart.
+The mad goddess drifts in and out of time, reminding of lessons learned, and the pain of negligence, the pain of forgetting her place in my heart.
 We did start to remember, she says, and yet now you begin to forget.
 And she does not ask nicely for supplicants, does not pretend